benwiz/learn/README.md

 # rock-paper-scissors-ai

 Learn to use Tensorflow.js and Brain.js by predicting next play in rock-paper-scissors.
+This is a learning project so excellent results, UI, UX, and code architecture are not goals.

 ## Development